Hand drawing a lightbulb made of career buzzwords such as Success, Growth, etc.

 • Bachelor’s degree holders ages 25–34 earned a median income of around $59,600 in 2020, while their peers without college degrees earned $36,600, according to the National Center for Education Statistics.

 However, a degree in hand does not guarantee a job post-graduation.
-Things have changed drastically over the last several decades, and gone are the days of a degree opening doors without additional effort and considerations.
+Things have changed drastically over the last several decades, and gone are the days of a degree opening doors without additional effort and consideration.

 Related: Top 10 Career Fields in America: What You Should Know